Ella-Hoeppner/Quoot/README.md

         * a bit annoying to have this name collision, but "map" is already overloaded and doesn't refer to the data structure either so not having "set" be a constructor/caster doesn't seem like a big deal
   * update
   * and, or, not, xor
-    * for these, should add QuootValue.as_bool to act as a truthiness checker
     * should do the clj thing where these return the actual value, not the casted truth value
       * eg (or nil 5) should give 5
     * at some point maybe these should be lazy/short-circuitable? probably need to wait for macros for that to be possible tho
   * if
     * will also eventually want a lazy/short-circuitable version of this